PocsGeza/Udacity_Rover_Challange/README.md

     # Return the binary image
     return color_select
 ```
-The color ranges where chosen using MS Paint-s color sampling tool.
+The color ranges where chosen using MS Paint-s color sampling tool and the provided calibration image.

+![alt text][image1]

 ```
 rgb_thresh_navigable = ([160, 255], [160, 255], [160, 255])